Christian Discernment Practices for Young Adults – 6-week Course

 This experience includes videos, recommended readings, discussions, and live group reflection to facilitate communal, story-based vocational discernment.
 Join other like-minded spiritually curious young adults to explore your questions about God’s call while practicing gratitude, curiosity, listening, story-sharing, and prayer.
 Your estimated time investment is between 1.5 and 4 hours each week, varying based on the time you allocate for personal journaling and prayer.

 Grounded in Kathleen Cahalan’s framework for Christian vocation outlined in The Stories We Live: Finding God’s Calling All Around Us, this experience explores your personal call story.
 You’ll receive a copy of this book upon registration as recommended but not required reading.
+Discover God’s call and clarify next steps in this pivotal season of your life.

 PROGRAM FEATURES: